 - Ribbons, bows, stickers, rolls of gift wrap and other specialty products are produced by Hallmarkers in our Leavenworth, Kan., plant.
 They make some products for our Crayola subsidiary, too.

 - Keepsake Ornaments and most gift products are designed in the U.S. and produced overseas.
 The capabilities of overseas factories to provide cost-effective solutions for plastics, plush and electronics make overseas production most feasible.

 - Wherever they're produced, all products end up at our distribution center in Liberty, Mo., to be shipped to stores.

 - And the fixtures on which cards and other products are displayed in stores?
 They're U.S.-made, by Hallmark employees in our fixture plants in Center, Texas, and Metamora, Ill.

-Of our 7,100 full-time U.S. employees, about 3,200 work in Kansas City and 2,900 more work in our manufacturing and distribution centers in Kansas, Missouri, Connecticut, Texas and Illinois.
+Of our 20,000 U.S. employees, about 2,700 work at our headquarters in Kansas City, and 1,800 more work in our manufacturing and distribution centers in Kansas, Missouri, Texas and Illinois.
 The rest work in retail and field sales positions across the country.

 We are proud of our commitment to domestic manufacturing for any products we feel we can make here and offer good value to consumers, and we always consider that alternative when it's feasible.
 We're also proud of the work conditions and standards we require for overseas factories through our Supplier Code of Conduct program.